 In 1963, City were back in Division Two.
 Under the inspired management team of Joe Mercer and Malcolm Allison, the side was rebuilt and for a brief, glorious period, outshone their arch-rivals Manchester United.
 The Second Division Championship in 1966 was followed by the League title in 1968, the FA Cup in 1969 and both the European Cup Winners Cup and League Cup in 1970.
 A second League Cup was added in 1976.

-In 1970 a circular crest, which had been used on stationary throughout the previous decade, appeared on the team's shirts.
+In October 1970 a circular crest, which had been used on stationary throughout the previous decade, appeared on the team's shirts for the first time.
 The central shield, which was derived from the city coat of arms was replaced in 1972 by a new version with a Lancashire rose instead of the three diagonal stripes of the original.

 Between 1976 and 1981 the Manchester coat of arms was used before the 1972 crest was reinstated.